-KGF Has Real Life Connect: Yash’s Inspiring Real Life Story Is A Part The Film!
+KGF Has A Real Life Connect: Yash’s Inspiring Story Is A Part Of The Film!

 - To Ambasamudram — A Picturesque Town Huddled In The Western Ghats Of Tamil Nadu

 Excel Entertainment's ambitious project KGF - Kolar Gold Fields has hit the theatres today (December 21).
 This is Kannada actor Yash's Bollywood debut.
-The actor has real life connect to the film!
 Yash is a son of a bus driver, who has made it big in the Kannada film industry.
 The actor has achieved stardom because of his sheer determination and hard work.
-His rags to riches tale will indeed be inspiring to the youngsters especially, who want to become actors.
+His rags to riches tale will indeed be inspiring to the youngsters especially, the ones who want to become actors.

 Interestingly, KGF also bears similarity with Yash's real-life story.
 The film showcases his character's rags to riches journey from his childhood in Mumbai to Kolar Gold Field's the bloodiest goldmine and how his character aims to conquer the world.